Chiral Cosserat solids

 A solid which is isotropic with respect to coordinate rotations but not with respect to inversions is called noncentrosymmetric, acentric, hemitropic, or chiral.
 Chirality (hemitropy) has no effect upon the classical elastic modulus tensor.
 In Cosserat elasticity, chirality has an effect.
 A chiral Cosserat solid has three new elastic constants in addition to the six considered in the fully isotropic micropolar solid.

 A chiral or hemitropic micropolar cylindrical rod is predicted to undergo torsional deformation when subjected to tensile load, so a chiral composite will twist when stretched.
 Thus chiral solids have different mechanical behavior from solids with a center of symmetry, as allowed by the more general Cosserat elastic theory.
+These concepts lay the groundwork for chiral metamaterials; we did not use such terminology.
+Use of 3D printing facilitates making such materials.

 Generalized continuum theories for mechanical behavior developed over the last century admit degrees of freedom not considered in the classical theory of elasticity.
 Common to such theories as those of the Cosserats [l], the indeterminate couple stress theory of Mindlin and Tiersten and the micropolar theory of Eringen is the assumption of couple stress and the associated asymmetry of the force stress tensor.
 Generalized continuum theories are thought to have applications in the modeling of materials with microstructure, such as granular or fibrous materials, or materials with a lattice structure.
 Micropolar theory has in recent years stimulated considerable interest, and analytical solutions to many problems in micropolar elasticity are available.
 Of particular interest to the experimentalist are the predictions of size effects in the apparent stiffness of a cylindrical member in torsion and in bending .
 In most published solutions, material isotropy is assumed.
 Some materials, however, are not invariant to coordinate inversions and this type of anisotropy can be expected to result in qualitatively different behavior in comparison with isotropic solids.
 Some aspects of initial stress in noncentrosymmetric Cosserat continua have been examined but geometries addressable experimentally were not considered.
 Structural noncentrosymmetry is characteristic of bone, as well as synthetic composites containing twisted fibers.
 In this paper the behavior of a noncentrosymmetric micropolar elastic solid is examined.